r259c280/BurgerShot/README.md

 # BurgerShot
 Created in Java, and automated using Eggplant Functional.

-Use Eclipse of Intelli J to run the game https://www.eclipse.org/ https://www.jetbrains.com/idea/
+Use Eclipse of IntelliJ to run the game, they can be downloaded through the links below:

+https://www.eclipse.org/

+https://www.jetbrains.com/idea/

 Shoot ketchup at the escaped burgers for the hungry customers.